mickfuzz/phd4/_archive/2025-3-7-Culture_26_4_25_preproofread.md

             concluson?](#the-impact-of-constraints-in-design-on-agency---not-sure--move-to-concluson)
         -   [MOVED FROM CHAPTER 6](#moved-from-chapter-6)

-# Seeding and Nurturing Community Game Making Practices to Facilitate Learner Agency
+# Discussion chapter

-## Research Questions April 2025
+## Research Questions May 2025

-**Principle question:** How can research on and pedagogies to support CGD&P be enriched using socio-cultural approaches?
+- **Primary research question (RQP):** How can understandings of how to design and facilitate CGD&P (experiences?) be enriched using socio-cultural approaches?

-1. What contradictions arose in this research’s evolving design process and how were they addressed in the resulting CGD&P pedagogy?
+- **Sub-question 1 (RQ1):** What contradictions arose in this research’s evolving design process and how were they addressed in the resulting CGD&P pedagogy?

-2. How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?
+- **Sub-question 2 (RQ2):** How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?

-3. How can varied dimensions of agency be identified and nurtured in an evolving community of game makers? (and thus what subsequent implications does this have on understandings of pedagogy design)
+- **Sub-question 3 (RQ3):** How can varied dimensions of agency be identified and nurtured in an evolving community of game makers?

 <!-- Principle question: How can understandings of pedagogies to support CGD&P be deepened using socio-cultural perspectives?